houndstooth/houndstoothcraft/CONTRIBUTING.md

 Without this default to be able to fall back on, Houndstooth will not be able to assume it will always get a `coolNew` when it asks for one, and annoying null checking code will ensue.

-Also, this `DEFAULT_...` constant is the opportunity we need to produce the instance of the `ExistingSettings` interface that the `buildSettingsNamesToPathsMap` method needs.

 ### type mapping

 Make sure Houndstooth is able to tell what type of value it should expect for the `coolNew` setting when it is got or set.